 Areas of concern for a sponsor arise in the insolvency context.
-While the Chilean courts do not apply the 'zone of insolvency' test to the same extent that a court in the United States might, 13 the Chilean Bankruptcy Code14 does provide for liability on account of actions that are fraudulent to creditors.
+While the Chilean courts do not apply the 'zone of insolvency' test to the same extent that a court in the United States might, 14 the Chilean Bankruptcy Code15 does provide for liability on account of actions that are fraudulent to creditors.
 For example, Chilean courts may void a sale of assets consummated within a year of the insolvency of a company.
-They are, however, very unlikely to find liability for a sponsor other than in the very narrow circumstances of a fraudulent voidable transaction expressly provided for in the Bankruptcy Code or under criminal fraud statutes.

-11 Section 41.
+12 Section 41.

-12 Section 424 of the Chilean Commercial Code.
+13 Section 424 of the Chilean Commercial Code.

 Delaware courts have created the 'zone of insolvency' concept, effectively extending fiduciary duties of a board of directors to creditors when a corporation is close to insolvency.
 See Credit Lyonnais Bank Nederland, NV v.
 Pathe Communications Corp, 1991 WL 277613 (Del.
 Ch.
-Dec.
-30, 1991); Weaver v.
+30 December 1991); Weaver v.
 Kellogg, 216 B.R.
 563, 582-84 (S.D.
 Tex.
 1997); Official Comm of Unsecured Creditors of Buckhead America Corp v.
 Reliance Capital Group, Inc (In re Buckhead Am Corp), 178 B.R.
 956, 968 (D. Del.
 1994).

-14 Sections 74 to 81.
+15 Sections 74 to 81.